 There have also been reports of some women having to undergo appendectomies, hysterectomies, and the removal of stomach tissue to get to the embedded device.

 Many women will have to undergo dangerous surgeries, become infertile, and suffer lifelong complications due to the use of the Mirena IUD.
 Our attorneys in Cincinnati could help you seek just compensation for all these losses due to a defective Mirena IUD.

-CONTACT OUR CINCINNATI MIRENA IUD LAWYERS TODAY
+CONTACT OUR CINCINNATI MIRENA IUD ATTORNEYS TODAY

 We are dedicated to fight for the rights of the injured and know that your legal issues are a serious matter.
 Our attorneys have more than 30 years of combined legal experience and we treat every case with professionalism and courtesy that it deserves.